By Anton Trizna, Head of the a1qa Business Analysis TCOE, and Elena Goropeka, senior business analyst at a1qa.

 BABOK (Business Analysis Body of Knowledge, a table book for business analysts) says that there are many job titles that may perform business analysis: business architect, data analyst, business consultant, process analyst, requirements engineer and system analyst, etc.

 BABOK also outlines that the business analyst should ensure that the delivered solution will enable the company to produce the expected outcome.
 And the solution doesn’t need to be an IT-system.
 From this perspective, we can assume that the business analyst is a general role applicable to the group of professions working with business requirements to ensure the achievement of the set goal.

 Very often analytical roles in IT are divided according to the main sphere of the knowledge area: whether it’s IT specifics or customer’s business domain.

 Where does the analyst fit in?

-At a1qa we have adopted the following differentiation:
+At a1qa, we have adopted the following differentiation:

-- The business analyst will use business analysis methodologies to gather the customer’s requirements and check them for possible challenges to produce high-quality solution.
+- The business analyst will use business analysis methodologies to gather the customer’s requirements and check them for possible challenges to produce a high-quality solution.

 - The business analyst in IT is the analyst who will solve customer’s problems by proposing to develop and implement certain IT-systems.

-- The system analyst is responsible for defining technical aspects of the developed IT system, the platform, integration means and developed system role among the company’s products.
+- The system analyst is responsible for defining technical aspects of the developed IT system, the platform, integration means, and developed system role among the company’s products.